 Turn Your House Into a Show Home

-Before we get into the 10 home staging tips, a few words of background.
+Before you dive into staging a house using these 10 home staging tips, a few words of background.

 Home Staging (also called House Fluffing, Real Estate Staging and Property Styling) is the art of decorating a home to sell quickly and for top dollar.

 From recommending wall colors, repairs and decluttering, to careful arrangement of furniture, art and accessories; professional home stagers guide you through the process to do it yourself, or they take care of all the details for you.